Purdue University Global: Corporate partnerships

 In February 2019, Papa John's Pizza announced that all its employees would receive free tuition at Purdue Global.
 In June 2019, Walmart announced that Purdue Global would be one of six schools in their Live Better U education benefit program.
 The program is being marketed with the "chance to get a degree for the cost of a dollar a day."
 In June 2019, security services firm Securitas announced an arrangement to cover at least 90% of the tuition costs toward four custom certificate programs developed in partnership with Purdue Global.
 In October 2019, ManTech began offering its employees tuition-free access to Purdue Global's Bachelor of Science in analytics degree.
 Other organizations that have announced partnerships with Purdue Global to offer their employees a tuition-free or reduced-tuition college degree include New Balance.
 In September 2020, Purdue Global announced an agreement with Gallup "to develop and deliver an academic program to support Gallup's Straight to Business initiative...an undergraduate microcredential, aligned with and stackable into bachelor's degree opportunities in analytics, business administration, communication, and industrial/organizational psychology."

 Guild Education

 In January 2020, Disney Aspire added Purdue University Global to its Network of Educational Providers.
 The program is managed by Guild Education.
 Guild Education also provides student workers from Walmart, Discover, Chipotle, and other Fortune 1000 companies.
+In 2024, Purdue Global became the preferred online university and degree provider of the Guild & Team USA Learning Network.